Android0x09/nccaw-2020-writeup/Challenges/Operate-And-Maintain/2/README.md

 Knowledge of command-line tools (e.g., mkdir, mv, ls, passwd, grep).

-### Answer:
+## Answer:

 K0129

-### Solution:
+## Solution:

-The NICE Security Framework for Workforce Knowledge can be found at the following website:
+The NICE Cybersecurity Framework for Workforce Knowledge can be found at the following website:

 https://niccs.cisa.gov/workforce-development/cyber-security-workforce-framework/knowledge